makezurich/website/content/guidelines.md

 #### License

-The following licensing conditions apply to works created at [Make Zurich Vol. II](https://makezurich.ch):
+The following licensing conditions apply to works created at [Make Zurich 2020](https://makezurich.ch):

 - No transfer of rights: everyone retains the rights to anything they have created.
 - Waiver: No one will exercise any rights of exclusivity with respect to information they bring in, even if otherwise could exercise such right of exclusivity under the law.